Introduction

 enriched in certain minerals.

-Pressure Build-up: Increasing pressure from
+Pressure Build-up: Increasing

-crystallization forces melt into cracks.
+pressure from crystallization forces melt

-Fracture Filling: Mineral-rich melt fills
+Filling: Mineral-rich melt fills fractures in:

 Surrounding country rock